 Preimplantation Genetic Diagnosis (PGD) is a treatment option for couples who know that one or both of them is a carrier of a monogenic disorder.
 PGD allows these couples to reduce the chance of passing that disorder on to their offspring.

-Queensland Fertility Group has long offered PGD for monogenic disorders and has now introduced karyomapping which will complement the traditional multiplex PCR methodology for of patients requiring PGD for monogenic disorders.
+Queensland Fertility Group has long offered PGD for monogenic disorders and has now introduced karyomapping which will complement the traditional multiplex PCR methodology for patients requiring PGD for monogenic disorders.

 Whilst multiplex PCR remains an accurate and effective methodology, there are significant advantages when using karyomapping, in particular no disease-specific or patient-specific workup (feasibility) is required which significantly reduces the time required before an IVF treatment can commence.